Skip to main content

 The Virginia IEP Process: Step-by-Step

-Virginia follows federal IDEA timelines with a few state-specific rules layered on top.
-Here's how it plays out:
+The state follows federal IDEA timelines, with a handful of Virginia-specific rules layered on top.
+Here's how the process actually unfolds:

 Step 1: Referral for Evaluation (Day 0)